jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/mailbox/mailbox.rst

 You can delegate your role in envelopes to other mailbox.

+.. note:: If you select more envelopes than displayed on the screen, asynchronous mass action operation will start and you will receive operation start notification in System and on Email, as well as finish operation notification in System and on Email.
+Finish email notification contains detailed information related processed envelopes: envelope subject, envelope UUID, envelope link, status and error message if exists

 1. Select required envelopes (envelopes in "Waiting for you" status are eligible for delegation)
 2. Click the "Delegate envelopes" button